saleh88hbg/RPSLS-GAME-MS2/README.md

 ## Cloning

-If you wish to clone this repository you can following steps:
+If you wish to clone this repository you can use following steps:
  - Go to the Git Hub website and log in.
  - Locate the Repository used for this project.
- - Under the Repository's name locate the button "Code" and once cklicked you will see the options to get the url to the repository. copy the URL based on the protocol that you would like to use.
+ - Under the Repository name locate the button "Code" and once clicked you will see the options to get the url to the repository copy the URL based on the protocol that you would like to use.
  - At the terminal type `git clone` and paste the url copied from the step above.